| Frequently Asked Questions

 2. "How is the Club organized?"

 The club was incorporated in 1960 in the State of Minnesota as a non-profit corporation.
-The club is managed by a group of officers: a President, Vice President, Executive Officer, Recording Secretary, Financial Secretary, and Treasurer.
-In addition, there are six Directors.
-The Directors are elected for three-year terms, the other officers are elected for one -year terms.
+The club is managed by a group of officers and Board of Directors.
 Elections are held during the annual November business meeting.
-The club is affiliated with the NRA and the Minnesota Rifle and Revolver Association.
+The club is affiliated with the NRA, CMP and the Minnesota Rifle and Revolver Association.

 3. "What facilities do you have?"